 Available Advanced Lecture Courses

-Neuroscience Program students are required to take 3 graded elective graduate level courses and 3 credit hours of ungraded, departmental journal club courses beyond the core curriculum.
+Neuroscience Program students are required to take 3 graded elective which are advanced didactic graduate level courses and 3 credit hours of ungraded, departmental journal club or seminar courses beyond the core curriculum.
 The opportunities are extensive as the Neuroscience Program is an interdepartmental program.
 Thus any graduate courses (6000-7000 series courses) in the participating departments can be used to augment a student's training.
 In certain cases, graduate or advanced undergraduate courses in non-program departments may be taken with the prior approval of the advisory and Curriculum committees.
 The following are abridged listings of possible 6000-7000 series courses.
 There are many others available including 5000 series.
 Departmental Journal Club courses are also recommended/encouraged.

-Teaching Requirement for PhD Students
+Lecturing Requirement for PhD Students

 All PhD students have to fulfill a minimal requirement for teaching by the end of the 4th year.

 Generally, this requirement can be fulfilled by serving as a TA for a didactic undergraduate or graduate course.
 Students can propose other ways to fulfill the requirement, as long as the following minimum conditions are met:

 - There must be a didactic teaching component (i.e. lecturing).
 The student cannot simply serve as an assistant to the course director, conduct office hours, or grade papers.